hashicorp/raft/docs/divergence.md

 partitions can prevent Raft clusters from making progress by causing continual elections.

-HashiCorp Raft implements the second of the suggested fixes: rejecting vote request RPCs when there is already an established leader.
+HashiCorp Raft implements the second of the suggested fixes from Howard's
+paper: rejecting vote request RPCs when there is already an established leader.
 The paper defines this more precisely as:

 > ...ignore RequestVote RPCs if they have received an AppendEntries RPC from
 > the leader within the election timeout.